-Officials.
-[SEC Bylaw 30.20.1] The Conference office shall make the assignment of officials for all matches.
+- 1. The Conference office shall make the assignment of officials for all matches.
 Notification of game officials and all information pertaining to officiating can be found on www.spotfoul.com.
-Access to the website can be obtained by contacting Sylvia Hagan Barnes.
+Access to the website can be obtained by contacting Sylvia Hagan.
 The first referee must have a national rating (USVBA or NAGWS).
-Officials' uniforms for SEC matches shall be a collared white shirt, navy slacks and white shoes.
+Officials' uniforms for Conference matches shall be a collared white shirt, navy slacks and white shoes. - 2.
 Criticism of officials or the officiating program by institutional personnel is absolutely prohibited.
 Comments on officiating are to be directed only to the Conference office.
 All reports or comments pertaining to officiating or game management responsibilities, or concerning players, coaches or officials, shall be directed only to the Conference staff.
-Public airing of such matters by officials, coaches or institutional personnel serves no worthwhile purpose and is prohibited.
+Public airing of such matters by officials, coaches or institutional personnel serves no worthwhile purpose and is prohibited. - 3.
 Films or videotapes shall not be used by coaches or other institutional personnel for public criticism of officials or officiating (e.g., the use of game films to produce clips for television or newspapers depicting officiating calls).
-No reference to officiating matters shall be permitted on coaches' radio and/or television shows.

-Coaches shall not contact officials directly through correspondence or telephone, and all matters pertaining to officials or officiating will be directed to the SEC staff only.
-Likewise, this policy will preclude officials from contacting coaches in a similar manner.

-The officials' dressing room should be secure, conveniently located and set up as suggested below:

-- 1. Towels and soap; - 2.
-Chairs and a table: - 3.
-Soft drinks and water (in a cooler of ice); and - 4.
-Sandwiches, fruit, or light snack following the match.

-Absolutely no one shall be allowed access to the officials' dressing room without the permission of the SEC except (1) officials assigned to the game, (2) the event manager and (3) Southeastern Conference staff.

-Compensation - Payment of the game officials will be handled by the conference office.
+No reference to officiating matters shall be permitted on coaches' radio and/or television shows. - 4.
+Coaches shall not contact officials directly through correspondence or telephone, and all matters pertaining to officials or officiating will be directed to the Conference staff only.
+Likewise, this policy will preclude officials from contacting coaches in a similar manner. - 5.
+The officials' dressing room should be secure, conveniently located and set up to include; 1) towels and soap, 2) chairs and a table, 3) soft drinks and water (in a cooler of ice), 4) sandwiches, fruit, or light snack following the match. - 6.
+Absolutely no one shall be allowed access to the officials' dressing room without the permission of the Conference except; 1) officials assigned to the game, 2) the event manager, and 3) Conference staff. - 7.
+Payment of the game officials will be handled by the Conference office.
 Each institution will be invoiced for its share of the compensation and travel/expense reimbursements for the game officials.
-The Conference office and Athletics Directors shall set the fees and travel/expense policies.

-Tickets - Each official assigned to a competition is entitled to a maximum of two complimentary tickets to that competition.
+The Conference office and Athletics Directors shall set the fees and travel/expense policies. - 8.
+Each official assigned to a competition is entitled to a maximum of two complimentary tickets to that competition.
 Officials shall contact the ticket offices directly.
 The deadline for ticket requests is ten days prior to the competition.

 Postponed Matches.
-If a match is postponed for any reason, there will be a conference call with the two participating team coaches, the original officiating crew and the Conference liaison to determine the protocol for re-scheduling the match.
+If a match is postponed for any reason, there will be a conference call with the two participating team coaches, the original officiating crew, and the Conference administrator to determine the protocol for re-scheduling the match.